-{\it Setup.}---We consider an effective theory of two-flavor QCD at low-$T$ and low-$\mu_{\rm B}$ under a small $\Bv$ such that CSL appears as the ground state \cite{Brauner:2016pko, Brauner:2021sci}.
-Our theory takes into account low-energy degrees of freedom, such as the Nambu-Goldstone modes and conserved charge densities that respect the chiral symmetry, i.e., the neutral pion $\phi$ with $\bar q q \sim \e^{2 \i \phi t^3}$ and the axial isospin charge density $\rho = \bar q \gamma^0 \gamma^5 t^3 q$, where $q$ is the quark field, and $t^a$ is the ${\rm SU}(2)$ generator with ${\rm tr} (t^a t^b) = \delta^{ab}/2$.
-Near the transition between the QCD vacuum and the CSL state, we can discard the charged pions $\pi^\pm$ with an additional mass due to $\Bv\neq 0$ and the other conserved charge densities (see Ref.~\cite{Brauner:2016pko} for interesting phenomena among $\pi^\pm$).
+We consider an effective theory of two-flavor QCD at finite $T$, $\mu_{\rm B}$, and $\Bv$ such that CSL appears as the ground state \cite{Brauner:2016pko, Brauner:2021sci}.
+Our theory takes into account low-energy degrees of freedom, such as the Nambu-Goldstone (NG) modes and conserved charge densities that respect the chiral symmetry, i.e., the neutral pion $\phi$ with $\bar q q \sim \e^{2 \i \phi t^3}$ and the axial isospin charge density $\rho = \bar q \gamma^0 \gamma^5 t^3 q$, where $q$ is the quark field, and $t^a$ is the ${\rm SU}(2)$ generator with ${\rm tr} (t^a t^b) = \delta^{ab}/2$.
+Note here that $\phi$ is the (pseudo) NG mode associated with the spontaneous symmetry breaking of the axial $t^3$ rotation of the chiral symmetry, ${\rm SU}(2)_{\rm L} \times {\rm SU}(2)_{\rm R}$, denoted by ${\rm U}_{\rm L-R}(1)^{t^3}$, which is an approximate symmetry in the presence of the quark mass. $\rho$ is the conserved charge density for the same approximate symmetry, ${\rm U}_{\rm L-R}(1)^{t^3}$.
+Near the transition between the QCD vacuum and the CSL state, we can discard the charged pions $\pi^\pm$ with an additional mass due to $\Bv\neq 0$ and the other conserved charge densities (see Refs.~\cite{Brauner:2016pko, Eto:2023lyo} for interesting phenomena among $\pi^\pm$).
 However, to describe the dynamics near the transition to the nuclear matter at $\mu_{\rm B}$ comparable with the nuclear mass, we may need to include the energy and momentum densities (see Ref.~\cite{Son:1999pa}).
 We set $e=1$.